ntorenduwayo/surfs_up/README.md

 ### *	Summary Statistics for June

+The month of June had a maximum, a minimum, and a mean of 85.00-, 64.00-, and 74.94-degree Fahrenheit respectively.
+The temperatures appear to be normally distributed and the standard deviation is about 3.26.<br/>
 #### Table 1: June Temperatures Statistics <br/>
 ![June Statistics](https://user-images.githubusercontent.com/34750363/155005569-eae7fe8f-6942-45aa-b94b-e44eacdd1f9c.png) <br/>
 #### Graph 1: June Temperatures Statistics <br/>